eclipse-xpanse/xpanse-website/docs/database.md

 ### Cleanup

-Since it is a file based database, the entries are not lost with reboot of the server.
+Since it is a file-based database, the entries are not lost with reboot of the server.

 To clean up the database, the database files must be simply deleted and the server must be restarted for new fresh DB files to be recreated.
 Execute the below command on the root of the folder xpanse project.